huanghua1994/YATSCF/libCMS/README.md

 ## libCMS: C Middleware for Simint

-libCMS is a simplified version of the [libcint](https://github.com/gtfock-chem/libcint) library used by [GTFock](https://github.com/gtfock-chem/gtfock).  libCMS is responsible for:
+libCMS is a simplified version of the [libcint](https://github.com/gtfock-chem/libcint) library used by [GTFock](https://github.com/gtfock-chem/gtfock).
+I don't want to use the name "libcint" since it is the name of a new (after 2016) ERI library. libCMS is responsible for:

 1. Parsing input molecule coordinate file, basis set file and SAD initial guess file;
 2. Providing data structure and functions for storing and accessing the information of the input chemical system;